nanthasnk/Capstone-LT-Vehicle-Loan-Default-Prediction/README.md

 ![ANOVA](/Images/oneway_anova.PNG "ANOVA Test")
 - All our variables have rejected the null hypothesis and the hypothesis is in favor of alternate hypothesis which states that the mean of two groups are not equal which will help in splitting our target variable.
-- This test does explain significance but not strength of the variable associated with the target variable.

 ### ChiSquare for Categorical Columns
 - The Chi-Square test of independence is used to determine if there is a significant relationship between two nominal (categorical) variables.
 ![Chi Square](/Images/chisquare.PNG "Chi Square Test")